 List of Methadone Detox Centers in New Jersey

-Here is a list of the different detox centers and treatments for Methadone addiction in New Jersey.
-The list can be incomplete, so please do not hesitate to contact a treatment specialist at 1-800-304-2219.
+Below is a list of the different methadone detox centers in New Jersey.
+Each listing provides information on the types of services provided and the payment options available.
+You can also find accreditations and certifications to help you determine if the rehab center is trusted and has the expertise you are looking for.
+The list can be incomplete so please do not hesitate to contact a treatment specialist at 1-800-304-2219.

 TIPS: If you feel you're going to use